Interest-only loan: United Kingdom

-Canada

-It is possible, though extremely rare, to obtain interest only payments on a standard amortizing mortgage in Canada.

 India

 After the entry of private banks into the Indian banking sector, which was earlier dominated by nationalized banks, interest-only loans have been introduced.
 These loans are given provided that the borrower hands over a security (like gold ornaments) or the documents of the same (house papers) to the bank.
 Gold loans are the most common interest-only loans in India.

 Singapore

 In Singapore, interest-only mortgages had been disallowed since 14 September 2009.
 The reason for this was that this type of mortgage encouraged property speculations.
 Buyers will buy a private house while it is still under construction, and pay only the interest of the mortgage until the property is completed.
-Due to the lower monthly repayment (interest only) during the construction phase, some investors, thus, will acquire the house with the intention of selling it at a profit before the construction is completed.
+Due to the lower monthly repayment (interest only) during the construction phase, some investors will acquire the house with the intention of selling it at a profit before the construction is then completed.